mcantelon/chatrooms-basic/README.md

 No retention of messages in room.

-You want to know who else is in the room?
+Nothing to alert as to who else is in the room too.
+Will add that.

-This will never happen for you.

 Installation of dependencies: